Korean Noraebang Etiquette – Don’t Be a Singing Fool!

 Reserve Songs in Moderation

-Many people get excited when they hold a noraebang book in their hand.
-You see songs you haven’t heard in ages and your favorite Korean singers from the 90′s and you jump at the opportunity to relive your youth.
-But if you’re sitting there with book in one hand and remote control in the other, entering 6 different songs in a row before anyone else has a chance to put one in, that means you’ll be singing for the next 20 minutes.
+Many people get excited when it’s finally their turn with the noraebang book of songs.
+You see songs you haven’t heard in ages and your favorite Korean singers from the 90’s and then jump at the opportunity to relive your youth.
+But if you’re sitting there with the book in one hand and the remote control in the other, entering six different songs in a row before anyone else has a chance to put one in, that means you’ll be singing for the next 20 minutes.
 Try to space out your song reservations so that other people have a chance to put their songs in as well.
-Two in row aiin’t too bad.
-Three might be cutting it close.
-Four and your pretty much a mic hog.
+Two in row isn’t too bad, but hree might be cutting it close.
+Four and you’re pretty much a mic hog.

 (Almost) Never Use the Priority Reserve Button

-Some of you might not be aware such a button exists.
-But the 우선 예약 (useon yeyak) button allows your number to jump to the front of the list.
-Basically, you’re cutting the line, and no one’s cool with that!
+Some of you might not be aware such a button exists, but the 우선 예약 (useon yeyak) button allows your number to jump to the front of the list.
 Use it only with permission from the rest of the group.
 This cardinal noraebang sin is only forgiven when you’re about to leave and want to get one last song in or when everyone agrees on singing a certain song right away.

 Language Tip — Buttons for the noraebang machine remote control: